5 minutes of gratitude can lead to a happier, healthier life

 And listen, we get it—life gets busy, and we forget.
 So whether you’re looking for a quick mood boost or have five minutes left in your day, some gratitude journaling is better than none at all.

-As we enter the holiday season, let’s take some time to recognize the things we’re grateful for and write them down.
-We’ll start—we’re grateful for you, our HiRoaders, for taking the high road.
+Take some time to start your gratitude list and recognize all the things that make life better.
+We'll start -- we're grateful for you, our HiRoaders, for taking the high road.

 Get HiRoad in your inbox